 After watching Leonard communicate both ways--via fingers and

-feature on The Comm.
+equipped with The Comm.

 "Let's see... hmm...
-Oh wow!
-It sure is!!!" he exclaimed in a
+Oh, wow!
+It sure does!!!" he exclaimed in a

 of surprise and delight after looking for, and finding, it.

 "You should film the play when it starts," Stephanie

 holding up; our clothes look suspicious enough, and I don't

-want to

-to enjoy the play and not worry about trying to film it.
+want to enjoy the play and not worry about trying to film it.
 I just

 wanna take a break from the twenty-first century, not fall back into

-the same habits of what I'm trying
+the same old habits of what I'm trying

 "Well, okay, that makes sense, I guess," Stephanie acquiesced.